Jayant Deo asks:

 - Quick grasping

-That is going to be a huge list.
-So you will certainly say, do I need to have these many skills?
-Its’ depends on you.
-You can stick to one skill or can be expert in one skill and have good understanding of other skills or balanced approach of all the skills.
-This is the competitive market and you should definitely take advantage of it.
-Make sure to be expert in at least one domain before making any move.
+It depends on you.
+You can stick to one skill or can be an expert in one skill and have a good understanding of the other skills or a balanced approach to all the skills.
+This is a competitive market and you should definitely take advantage of it.
+Make sure to be an expert in at least one domain before making any move.

 There is no specific stage where you need this domain knowledge.
 You need to apply your domain knowledge in each and every software testing life cycle.

-If you are reading this article till this point then I would like to hear on which domain you are working on?
-So that our readers can get better idea of different domains and projects.
-Comment your domain below.
+If you are reading this tutorial till this point, then we would like to hear about the domain you are working on?
+Thereby, our readers can get a better idea of different domains and projects.

-Update: As per the request from many readers I have updated our software testing resource page for the BFSI domain online documents and articles for downloads.
+Note: As per the request from our readers, we have updated our Software Testing Resource Page for BFSI domain online documents and articles for downloads.